cbrock/ember-quiz/README.md

 ember-quiz
 ==========

-A simple quiz application using Ember
+A simple quiz application to learn more about Ember

 TODO
 * Better understand computed properties.
 I'm getting a code smell from my current usage of them, as mine seem to contain too much logic